lead generation guide

 7. Landing page creation tools

 That’s it, then!
 We hope this guide helps you generate more leads for your business and bring efficiency into your lead-generation process.
-We also recommend you check out our lead management guide for more tips and strategies to convert these leads into revenue!
+We also recommend you check out our detailed guide on lead management for more tips and strategies to convert these leads into revenue!